Kitchenware Product Image Prompts: 10 Cookware Hero Templates

 Q: Why does my cast iron look like plastic?

-A: Two fixes — write seasoned matte black cast iron and slight char patina so the material is named, and add a side spotlight to define the curve.
-Even light flattens it.
+A: Two fixes.
+Write seasoned matte black cast iron and slight char patina so the material is named, and add a side spotlight to define the curve.
+Flat, even light reads as plastic.

 Q: Knife blade looks dull or warped.
 Fix?